CanLi1/CanLi1.github.io/_pages/research.md

 sustainable energy systems to help transition to the carbon-neutral future.
 The new designs incorporate the chemical industry, the electricity systems that have both thermal and renewable generation sources, the natural gas system, etc. The tightly coupled energy systems could yield significant economic and environmental benefits.
-In addressing this problem, large-scale optimization problems have to be solved because of the spatial and temporal complexity of the integrated design and operation problems.
-In addition, huge amount of data from various industries  have to be processed in meaningful ways.
-To develop capabilities for solving these problems, we aim to advance the field of mathematical optimization and machine learning.
+In addressing this problem, large-scale optimization problems have to be solved because of the spatial and temporal complexity of the problems that integrate design and operating decisions and under high uncertainty.
+In addition, huge amount of data from different industries  have to be processed in meaningful ways.
+To develop capabilities for solving these problems, we have to advance the field of mathematical optimization and machine learning.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/energy.png){: style="width:95%; align="middle"}

 **Data-driven optimization under uncertainty** Uncertainties are prevalent in real-world decision-making processes due to changing conditions, long-term forecasts, inaccurate measurements, or lack of information.
 For example, uncertainties in supply chain management can arise from future customer demands, potential network disruptions, or even the spread of a pandemic.
 Failing to consider uncertainties in the decision-making process may lead to suboptimal or even infeasible solutions.
 Despite the prevalence of uncertainties involved in process systems, very few uncertainty-aware decision support tools have been used in practice.
-To address this challenge, we have been developing algorithms and software for a mathematical framework called <a href="https://en.wikipedia.org/wiki/Stochastic_programming" target="_blank">"stochastic programming"</a>, which optimizes the expected objective, such as expected cost, over all the possible realizations of the uncertainties.
+To address this challenge, we have been developing algorithms and software for a mathematical framework called <a href="https://en.wikipedia.org/wiki/Stochastic_programming" target="_blank">stochastic programming</a>, which optimizes the expected objective, such as expected cost, over all the possible realizations of the uncertainties.
-We are especially interested in problems under the uncertainty of rare events, such as extreme weather including wild fire, hurricanes, and snowstorms, that cause supply chain disruption or power systems blackout.
+We are especially interested in problems under the uncertainty of rare events, such as extreme weather including wild fire, hurricanes, and snowstorm, that cause supply chain disruption or power systems blackout.
 The aim is to design reliable and economic supply chain and energy infrastructure using these mathematical frameworks.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/extremeweather.png){: style="width:50%; align="middle"}

-**Machine learning for discrete and global optimization** Decision-making in process systems engineering typically involves discrete variables and nonlinear constraints, which gives rise to mixed-integer nonlinear programming (MINLP) problems.
+**Machine learning for discrete and global optimization** Decision-making in process systems engineering typically involves discrete variables and nonlinear constraints, which give rise to mixed-integer nonlinear programming (MINLP) problems.
 MINLP problems are <a href="https://en.wikipedia.org/wiki/NP-hardness" target="_blank"> NP-hard </a>
 in general, which means that they suffer from the "curse of dimensionality".
 Machine learning or surrogate models are fast to implement but have no guarantee of optimality.
 However, there are potential benefits in developing machine learning models to accelerate the solution of MINLP problems, where we use techniques including <a href="https://en.wikipedia.org/wiki/Deep_learning" target="_blank">deep learning</a> and <a href="https://en.wikipedia.org/wiki/Reinforcement_learning#:~:text=Reinforcement%20learning%20(RL)%20is%20an,supervised%20learning%20and%20unsupervised%20learning." target="_blank">reinforcement learning</a>.